Your boss walks in with a chart of the last 12 months of transactional Net Promoter® survey results and he’s not happy!

 If ABS(NPS1 – NPS2) > 2 * SQRT (MoE1 ^ 2 + MoE2 ^ 2)

-then there has probably been a real change in the population NPS
+Then there has probably been a real change in the population NPS, where 2 is an approximation for the t statistic for the 95% point.

 If that still looks like it’s too much maths to do, then you can download our handy dandy NPS Margin of Error Calculator spread sheet.
 All you need to do is enter the number of #P, #N and #Ds for each sample and it will tell you if the score has really changed and even provide a chart for you.